Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Hemming Blackbriar is wearing a Khajiit Mask :)
 * College NPCs cannot clear steps leaving Winterhold in order to walk to Saarthal
 * "Ancient Mudcrab" [NPC_:8B056F89] from depths of skyrim missing Requiem's natural mudcrab armor
-* Borkul "Borkul the Beast" [NPC_:0001338A] If he dies during escape from cidhna mine - his body lies dead forever (missing cleanup script)
+* Borkul "Borkul the Beast" [NPC_:0001338A] If he dies during escape from cidhna mine * his body lies dead forever (missing cleanup script)
 * Bull & betty netch's have calf armor & calf netch  [NPC_:0402857F] has the adult.
-* Gerda has old-woman voice
+* Gerda has oldwoman voice
 * Guards should carry Torches at Night
 * Knjakr the Cannibal spawned in The Bee and Barb
 * Merchant Trader Orc of Dawnstar (Oorlung?).
 His first line of voice when entering his shop is always silent.